Chao-Xi/jxazurebook/docs/chap5/dp900_qa.md

 * C. Online Analytical Processing (OLAP)
 * **D. Online Transaction Processina (OLTP)**

 53 What are two benefits of platform as a service (PaaS) relational database offerings in Azure, such as Azure SQL Database?
-Each correct answer presents a complete SQLution.
+Each correct answer presents a complete solution.

 NOTE: Each correct selection is worth one point.